 Note: The Castle is closed for maintenance until 2021.

-Schloss Hof is a gorgeous palace only 7 kilometres from Marchegg and should be on a day trip to Marchegg itinerary.
+Hof Castle – Schloss Hof is a gorgeous palace only 7 kilometres from Marchegg and should be on a day trip to the stork town of Marchegg itinerary.
 The Castle was the summer residence of Prince Eugene of Savoy who purchased it in 1726.
 Thirty years later, Maria Theresia bought this place and between 1773 and 1775 the Castle experienced drastic changes.
 Discover the imperial apartments, the chapel and the exhibitions and don’t miss the Baroque gardens and the Maierhof Farm with plenty of animals and plants.

 Marchegg can be easily reached from Vienna, by car.
 Thanks to its closeness to the Slovakian border, it’s easily reachable from Bratislava too.